 - Download and read the Market Development plan for International Education in China PDF, 431.1 KB

 With an ageing population and the implementation of healthcare reform, China's high demand for healthcare services provides key opportunities for Victoria's medical pharmaceutical and biotechnology businesses.
-Victoria's reputation as world leaders in the MedTech and pharma industries places businesses in a strong position to address China's healthcare needs by exporting innovative products, knowledge and supply chain solutions.
+Victoria's reputation as world leaders in the Medical technologies and pharmaceutical industries places businesses in a strong position to address China's healthcare needs by exporting innovative products, knowledge and supply-chain solutions.

 With six airlines offering direct flights to Melbourne from China, the number of Chinese tourists visiting our shores has increased by record numbers.
 Victoria's tourism and hospitality businesses are provided with a large potential customer base seeking to access Melbourne and regional Victoria's distinct visitor experiences.